 |Median Salary (2018)*||$56,310 annually for vocational, school, educational and guidance counselors|

 Source: *U.S. Bureau of Labor Statistics

 Career counselors take a person's education level, work history, personality, interests and skills into account and suggest careers that match his or her background and abilities.
 Their goal is to match people with jobs that will give them the greatest balance of financial payoff and job satisfaction.
 In addition to helping people who are just entering the workforce, career counselors help people who have lost their jobs, are between jobs, unhappy with their career choices or experiencing other types of job stress.

 Employment Outlook and Salary Information

-The U.S. Bureau of Labor Statistics (BLS) noted that jobs for career and school counselors were predicted to increase 12% from 2012-2022, which is about as fast as average.
-In May 2013, the median annual salary of educational, guidance, school and vocational counselors (including career counselors) was $53,600, per BLS reports.
+The U.S. Bureau of Labor Statistics (BLS) noted that jobs for career and school counselors were predicted to increase 8% from 2018-2028, which is faster than average.
+In May 2018, the median annual salary of educational, guidance, school and vocational counselors (including career counselors) was $56,310, per BLS reports.